EtiamNullam/deferred-clipboard.nvim/README.md

 #### Best performance

-You can use `lazy` option, off by default, to improve startup time by delaying access of system clipboard.
+You can use `lazy` option (off by default) to improve startup time by delaying access of system clipboard.
 Make sure to disable it if you run into any trouble, for example if you load `shada` on launch but still want the clipboard to be loaded into unnamed register (`"`).

 ```lua
 require('deferred-clipboard').setup {